Hospital waste management

 Food waste management

-Hospitals can significantly reduce food waste by improving meal forecasting based on patient counts and preferences.
+Hospitals can significantly reduce commercial food waste generation by improving meal forecasting based on patient counts and preferences.

 <h3>Chemical management improvements</h3>